7 Signs Your Company Has a Healthy Workplace Culture

 Here we’ll look at seven signs that your company has a healthy workplace culture.
 Look for these traits to determine if your company actively promotes a positive environment.

 Everyone communicates in a positive manner.
 Employees feel they can communicate with their managers without fear of repercussions and are actively encouraged to voice their opinions.
 Some managers even have an open-door policy to encourage open communication.
 Strong communication is a good sign you work in a healthy workplace culture.

 Turnover is Low

-Employees have been at their positions for many years.
-Even those at the entry and mid-level positions are content with the company and see themselves remaining in the long-term.
+Employees have been in their positions for many years.
+Even those in entry and mid-level positions are content with the company and see themselves remaining in the long term.
 Low turnover rates are a good indication of a positive work environment, especially for a small business.